By: Kyle Niblett

 “When I first interviewed her, I was concerned that her quiet demeanor would make it challenging for her to engage at the level we expect in our interdisciplinary collaborative program,” Grant said.
 “Needless to say, she proved me wrong.”

 Owning a background in theater scenic design, Checchio always loved creating the environments the show took place in.
 She had fallen in love with the idea of creating worlds for people to enjoy and interact with on a larger scale.
-It was in a class called, “Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration,” where she took that principal to a new level.
+After her class called, “Integration Practices for the Built Environment,” read a book titled “Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration,” she took that principal to a new level.